Regarding Dragons

 Clan Batros suffered a Curse no haruspice has put to name.
 They once held the blood secret of the shining wings, endowing them with a kind of flight, but once cursed, none were able to grow wings with a size of more than cosmetic significance.
 When it was discovered that the wings could be grafted and used by hosts outside the clan, its members were hunted.
 The Batroses went extinct before the mystery of their curse was puzzled out.

-At the start, we mentioned that there were seven forsaker clans, but have only named seven.
-This is no mistake: there is record of seven curses in arete-records, but no one has made any sense of the seventh curse.
+At the start, we mentioned that there were seven forsaker clans, but we have only thus named six.
+This is no mistake: there is, structurally, seven curses in arete-record, but no bane has exacted sense from the seventh curse.
 There are three theories to explain it, ranging from benign to troubling to downright disturbing.

 The final theory holds that the seventh curse exists and was delivered.
 The clan whom it targeted committed a crime so heinous, possessed a blood secret so repugnant, suffered devastation so complete, that in the wake, we can find no evidence they ever existed.

-Woe to those who invoke the vespers’ wrath.
+Woe to all those who invoke the vespers’ wrath.